matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 But they have more to do with the sensibilities of the programmer than they have to do with significant differences in the programming model.
-OK?
 So they are all different cars, but they are all on the same road.

 [Time 0:02:17]